Poonam-123-lab/user-tegs-plugin/README.md

 3. Go to Users > User Tags to manage your tags
 4. Assign tags to users on their profile pages

-== Frequently Asked Questions ==

-= Can I assign multiple tags to a user? =

-Yes, you can assign as many tags as you need to each user.

-= Can I filter users by tags? =

-Yes, the plugin adds a filter dropdown to the Users screen.

-== Screenshots ==

-1. User Tags management screen
-2. User profile with tag selection
-3. Users list with tag filtering

-== Changelog ==

-= 1.0.0 =
-* Initial release